ekowkaay/tic-tac-toe-multiplayer/ReadMe.md

 2. Security: Communication between the client and server was not encrypted, leaving data vulnerable.
 Implementing TLS encryption would be a key improvement to ensure secure communication.

+3. Turn Management Synchronization: Issues with turn management after game resets highlighted the need for stricter synchronization mechanisms between the client and server, particularly around acknowledgment messages and UI updates.

+4. UI Feedback: While functional, the UI lacked clarity in some scenarios (e.g., incorrect "Your turn" status after a move).
+Enhanced visual feedback and better error messages would greatly improve the player experience.